 *Garnish options; Sesame seed, green onions, chives, Parmesan or Asiago cheese.

 While peppers are roasting, thinly slice the carrots, dice the onion and add to a sauté pan along with 2 tablespoons sesame oil.
 Next, mince the garlic and add to onions.
 Sauté on medium heat for about 6 minutes, cover for 6 more.
 Add the wine, cover and cook for about 2 minutes then uncover and cook until wine is reduced to a syrupy. (about 3 more minutes)

 In a sauté pan add sesame seeds and stir on medium heat until golden. (optional)

-Lentils have very high levels of soluble fiber and a good amount of insoluble fiber, which is a very good source of cholesterol-lowering fiber helps stabilize blood sugar levels giving you a steady steam of energy.
+Lentils have very high levels of soluble fiber and a good amount of insoluble fiber, which is a very good source of cholesterol-lowering fiber helps stabilize blood sugar levels giving you a steady stream of energy.
 A half-cup provides about a third of the daily requirements.
 Not only is the fiber good for your heart the amount of folate and magnesium is very beneficial for cardiovascular health.
 Lentils provide a steady stream of glucose to your brain.
 Glucose is a sugar and key source of energy for cells in the body, and is the only fuel your brain can use.
 The high fiber regulates the release of the glucose, providing a steady stream of fuel that powers your brain cells, and is a key component in keeping your brain in excellent shape.
 They are loaded with an impressive amount of blood-fortifying iron and when paired with a food containing vitamin C, like citrus fruits or peppers the iron is enhanced, which can also increase your energy.
 They are also a good source of potassium, calcium, zinc, niacin and vitamin K. They are truly a nutritional fountain of youth.
 Lentils originated in Southwestern Asia along the Indus River have been eaten for over 8000 years